tschm/cradle/README.md

 🛠️ qcradle is a command line tool to create repos based on a group of templates.
 It has been created
-to accelerate, simplify and harmonize the development of experiments and quantitative strategies.
+to speed up, simplify, and to harmonize the development of experiments and quantitative strategies.

 Assuming the presence of uvx